Attended Site Valuation for Collective Enfranchisement for Lease Extensions

 Why choose the attended site visit?

 - The service is simple to use.
-All we require is a copy of the lease and to arrange a convenient time for the inspection to take place.
+All we require is a copy of the lease and to arrange a convenient time for the inspection of the participating flats to take place.
 Once the visit has taken place our report will follow 10 – 14 days afterwards.

-- We will measure the size of the flat and establish its market value in its unimproved state (improvements are to be disregarded according to the legislation).
+- We will establish the size of the flats and their market value in their unimproved state (as improvements are to be disregarded according to the legislation).

-- Our report will include a thorough description of our findings including the Gross Internal Area and property features which can be taken into account, plus three calculations: our opinion of the ultimate settlement premium, what we recommend you put forth as an opening offer in informal negotiations or should a Notice of Claim be served, and the figure we reasonably expect the Landlord to ask as a Counter-Offer (or Tenant to offer, if we are acting for a Landlord).
+- Our report will include a thorough description of our findings including the Gross Internal Area of each flat and property features which can be taken into account, plus three calculations for each flat: our opinion of the ultimate settlement premium, what we recommend you put forth as an opening offer in informal negotiations or should a Notice of Claim be served, and the figure we reasonably expect the Landlord to ask as a Counter-Offer (or Tenant to offer, if we are acting for a Landlord).

 - The advantage of this type of report is that it gives you a best-case worse-case scenario breakdown as we set out the spectrum of the figures.
 It also puts us in a ready position to negotiate the premium if a Notice of Claim is served or should you enter into informal negotiations.

-- Carrying out an attended site valuation does not mean we will come to a different conclusion than had we undertaken a desktop valuation.
+- Carrying out an attended site valuation does not mean we will come to a different conclusion than if we had done a desktop valuation.
 It is only a question of whether or not it is of value to you to have us inspect.

 We recommend attended site valuations when acting for Landlords responding to a Notice of Claim, for higher value properties, and often for flats that are on short leases as the premium is much more sensitive to the property value than on long leases.

-For properties in Central London (sometimes known as Prime Central London) in the negotiation stage for large estates it is essential that the flat has been inspected.
+For properties in Central London (sometimes known as Prime Central London) the negotiation stage for large estates require that the flat has been inspected.
 If, after discussions with you, you think it is not required, we will give you the benefit of our experience – and a desktop valuation may be a better alternative.